Morris Fuller Benton: Typefaces

 Benton is credited as America's most prolific designer of metal type, having (with his team) completed 221 typefaces, including revivals of historical models, like Bodoni and Cloister; original designs, such as Hobo, Bank Gothic, and Broadway; and adding new weights to existing faces, such as Century, Goudy Old Style and Cheltenham.
 Although he did not invent the concept, Benton working at ATF pioneered the concept of families of typeface designs, allowing consistency of appearance in different sizes, widths and weights.
 This allowed ATF to capitalise on a successful typeface's popularity and facilitated coherent layout and graphic design; its 1923 specimen book described its approach of creating families which could allow advertisers to "talk at command with varying emphasis and orchestral power [rather than using] a medley of display types."

 Benton worked as the team leader of designers responsible for creating a basic design and then adapting it to different sizes and weights.
 He considered his work as a designer important and wrote a brief list of typefaces he considered his most important work in 1936, shortly before his retirement.
 Benton was relatively retiring in life: a 1936 interview described him as "one of the most difficult men to interview I have ever talked to...try to pin some honour on him, or give him credit for some achievement, and he will modestly sidestep with the remark that ‘Lady Luck helped me a lot there!’"

+Research on Benton includes Patricia Cost’s 1986 study of the Benton father-and-son contributions to type-founding and typesetting technology, and Juliet Shen’s 2006 master’s dissertation which re-catalogued his typefaces and analyzed his design approach, later published in a limited letterpress edition.